slidoapp/dbt-superset-lineage/README.md

 ![Referenced exposure in dbt docs](assets/exposures_2.png)

 ### Push descriptions
-Push column descriptions from your dbt docs to Superset as plain text so that they could be viewed in Superset when creating charts.
+Push model and column descriptions from your dbt docs to Superset as plain text so that they could be viewed in Superset when creating charts.

 **N.B.**:
-- Run carefully as this rewrites your datasets using merged column metadata from Superset and dbt docs.
+- Run carefully as this rewrites your datasets using merged metadata from Superset and dbt docs.
 - Descriptions are rendered as plain text, hence no markdown syntax, incl. links, will be displayed.
 - Avoid special characters and strings in your dbt docs, e.g. `→` or `<null>`.